Here I’ll be comprehensively reviewing the TaylorMade M2 fairway wood.

-The TaylorMade M2 fairway wood has a very positive reception overall, with average customer ratings of 5/5 (100% recommended) on the TaylorMade website and on the Dick’s Sporting Goods website among other places.
-Customers and reviewers have lauded it for its exceptional sound and feel (thanks in part to a new fluted hosel), classy and straightforward look, easy playability from a variety of lies, superb ball speed protection/forgiveness on mishits (arguably better than ever before) and consistent big distance.
+The TaylorMade M2 fairway wood has a very positive reception overall, with average customer ratings of 4.6/5 (over 180 reviews) on Global Golf, 5/5 (100% recommended) on the TaylorMade website and on the DSG website among other places.

-In terms of negatives, there is no adjustability whatsoever, and even though such a feature is not desired as much on fairway woods as it is on drivers, some golfers would still prefer something on the M2 fairway to be able to customize their ball flight.
+- even though customization is not desired as much on fairway woods as it is on drivers, some golfers would still prefer something on the M2 fairway to be able to customize their ball flight

 What are the features?

-- a 7-layer Carbon Composite Crown that allow weight to be placed low for optimal launch and spin.
+A 7-layer Carbon Composite Crown allows weight to be placed low for optimal launch and spin.